alban-read/forth/README.md

 - I still enjoy RISC OS; and still use this FORTH; these days on a ~~1.5Ghz~~ 2.35Ghz processor.

-- Most recently tested with RISC OS version 5.28 on PI.
+- Most recently tested with RISC OS version 5.28 on PI 300 and TI, Also RPCEMU (RO D. 5.27)

 Selfie

 ![selfie](WimpForth.jpg)

 In theory all you need is the source and the Kernel file (which is a binary) to get started.